getrasa/Memorite/README.md

 ## How it works?
 ##### Lessons:
-Lessons allow us to get familirised with our new vocabulary before they're added to review queue.
-You will be shown the word, it's definition, and if the word is in foreign writing system also reading.
-After that you only have to show that you remember them by typing the correct answers.
+Lessons allow us to get familiarised with our new vocabulary before they're added to review queue.
+You will be shown the word, its definition, and if the word is in foreign writing system also reading.
+After that you only have to show that you remember it by typing the correct answers.

 ##### Reviews:
 Reviews are where the real long-term learning happens.
 Each word has its distinct time interval based on your proficiency.
 Once the time is right, the word will be queued and ready for review.
-You can review the words as they become avaliable in handfuls, or wait until the end of day and review them all at once.
+You can review the words as they become avaliable in chunks, or wait until the end of the day and review them all at once.

 ##### Intervals:
 There are 8 distinct time intervals and 5 levels in Memorite.
 Intervals range from 4 hours to 4 months depending on your proficiency.
 Successful revision will increase your level while the failure to answer correctly will decrease it resulting in shorter interval until your next revision.
-Once you've successfully reviewed a word 8 times it will be Burned - meaning it will never appear in your reviews ever again 😭.
+Once you've successfully reviewed a word 8 times it will be **Burned** - meaning it will never appear in your reviews ever again 😭.

 Intervals are as follows:
 - Novice 1 | 4h